Table of Contents

-- Mental and emotional health: Many HIV+ women experience depression, and as primary caregivers, women often take care of others before themselves.
-Many HIV+ women also experience large life stressors such as racial discrimination, poverty, violence, and single parenthood, which can contribute to depression.
+- Mental and emotional health: Many women living with HIV feel depressed, and as primary caregivers, women often take care of others before themselves.
+Many women living with HIV also experience large life stressors such as racial discrimination, poverty, violence, and single parenthood, which can contribute to depression.
 For more information on how to treat and manage depression, please see Depression, Women and HIV.

 - Stigma: Thirty years after the epidemic started, there is still widespread stigma attached to HIV.
-Stigma can cause people to feel shame about being HIV+ – a fear that they are no longer worthy of love, connection, or relationships.
-Feeling sexy while HIV+ can be difficult in the face of social messages suggesting that people living with HIV are somehow ‘less’ than others.
+Stigma can cause people to feel shame about living with HIV – a fear that they are no longer worthy of love, connection, or relationships.
+Feeling sexy while living with HIV can be difficult in the face of social messages suggesting that people living with HIV are somehow ‘less’ than others.
 Support groups and sharing with others who have similar experiences can help (see the “Remember, You Are Not Alone” section below).

 - Safer sex/transmission: Feeling sexy while living with HIV can also be tricky because, while being sexual is a normal, natural part of being human, sexual contact can be a major route for spreading HIV.
-If you know you are HIV+, it can be scary to think about passing HIV to a partner – and worrying about it can totally ruin the mood!
-Understanding how to practice safer sex can lead to much more fun and much less worry.
+If you know you are living with HIV, it can be scary to think about passing HIV to a partner – and worrying about it can totally ruin the mood!
+Understanding how to practice safer sex and how HIV treatment can act as prevention can lead to much more fun and much less worry.

-Because of the stigma and seriousness of an HIV diagnosis, HIV+ women can feel very isolated.
+Because of the stigma and seriousness of an HIV diagnosis, women living with HIV can feel very isolated.
 If not already in a relationship, many women decide their days of dating (and their sex lives) are over after they are diagnosed with HIV.
 It can be very helpful to learn that there are other women out there, living – and being sexy! – with HIV.

 It is said that we are shaped by our thoughts.
 While the stigma of HIV may pose a threat to your self-esteem, it is important to believe in yourself and realize you deserve respect, love, and affection.
 You can choose to define sexy and sex in whatever way feels right to you, and to get your sexy on!